NatalieTanML/cs536-assignments/assignments/assignment3/README.md

 Submit the assignment by uploading your modified `switch.p4` code and `switch.py` script to [Brightspace](https://purdue.brightspace.com/d2l/le/content/599158/viewContent/11340554/View).
 You can submit as many times as you like before the deadline, but we will only take the last submission.

-We will grade your assignments by running the `switch.p4` code and `switch.py` script against addiontional topologies with varying number of switches and hosts.
+We will grade your assignments by running the `switch.p4` code and `switch.py` script against additional topologies with varying number of switches and hosts.
 Double-check the specifications above and perform your own tests before submitting them.

 Code that does not compile is graded harshly; if you want partial credit on code that doesn't compile, comment it out and make sure your file compiles!